REI School

 The key is to manage those risks, keep properties in good condition, and continue moving forward.

-Because in this business, the goal isn’t to avoid every problem — it’s to handle problems efficiently and keep the properties producing income.
+Because in this business, the goal isn’t to avoid every problem — it’s to handle challenges as they occur and keep the properties cash flowing.

 Exit mobile version